 One example of a work sample test was developed for applicants for the job of concession stand attendant at a city park's snack bar.
-The test required applicants to use the cash register, make change, fill out a report, work sample tests used in job skill tests to measure applicants' abilities to perform brief examples of important job tasks page someone over a loudspeaker, and react to an "irate customer" who was arguing about receiving the wrong change.
-In addition to being an effective screening device, this work sample also served as a realistic job preview, providing applicants with a good idea of what the job was all about (Cascio & Phillips, 1979).
-Research suggests that work sample tests can be a very good predictor of job performance (Roth, Bobko, & McFarland, 2005; Schmidt & Hunter, 1998).
+The test required applicants to use the cash register, make change, fill out a report, page someone over a loudspeaker, and react to an "irate customer" who was arguing about receiving the wrong change.
+In addition to being an effective screening device, this work sample served as a realistic job preview, providing applicants with a good idea of what the job was all about (Cascio & Phillips, 1979).
+Research suggests that work sample tests can be a very good predictor of job performance (Roth et al., 2005; Schmidt & Hunter, 1998).